 - Include other information such as events of the day, the weather, and other factors that may have influenced your mood.
 You may also want to track other factors such as sleep, exercise, and medication.

-- Create a visual representation of your moods by using a mood chart.
+- Create a visual representation of your moods by using a mood chart or table.
 Use different emojis, colors, or symbols to represent different moods and track your moods over time.

 Your journal can be a great place to start a collection of quotes or other inspirations that resonate with you.
 Similar to a commonplace book, your journal can become a place to catalog wise sayings or thought-provoking ideas.
 Quotes may also serve as a starting-off point for your daily journal entries as you explore what the quote means to you and how it applies to your life.
 Collecting quotes can be a valuable tool for personal growth, inspiration, education, and reflection.

 - Write down a quote or phrase that resonated with you each day.

 - Research quotes on a particular topic or theme and record them in your journal.

 - Create a separate journal devoted to your quote collection.